-- Implements a comprehensive performance accountability and compliance monitoring system that is defined by the charter agreement and provides the information necessary to make rigorous and standards-based renewal, revocation, and intervention decisions. - ii.
-Defines and communicates to schools the process, methods, and timing of gathering and reporting school performance and compliance data.
+- i.
+Implements a comprehensive performance accountability and compliance monitoring system that is defined by the charter agreement, outlined in policy, and provides the information necessary to make rigorous and standards-based renewal, revocation, and intervention decisions. - ii.
+Defines and communicates to schools the process, methods, and timing of gathering and reporting school performance and compliance data. - iii.
+Implements an accountability system that effectively streamlines federal, state, and local performance expectations and compliance requirements while protecting schools' legally entitled autonomy and minimizing schools' administrative and reporting burdens.

-- iii.
-Implements an accountability system that effectively streamlines federal, state, and local performance expectations and compliance requirements while protecting schools' legally entitled autonomy and minimizing schools' administrative and reporting burdens. - iv.
-Provides clear technical guidance to schools as needed to ensure timely compliance with applicable rules and regulations. - v.
-Visits each school as appropriate and necessary for collecting data that cannot be obtained otherwise and in accordance with the contract, while ensuring that the frequency, purposes, and methods of such visits respect school autonomy, minimize administrative burdens, and avoid operational interference. - vi.
-Evaluates each school annually on its performance and progress toward meeting the standards and targets stated in the charter agreement, including essential compliance requirements, and clearly communicates evaluation results to the school's governing board and leadership. - vii.
-Requires and reviews annual financial audits of schools, conducted by a qualified independent auditor. - viii.
-Communicates regularly with schools as needed, including both the school leaders and governing boards, and provides timely notice of contract violations or performance deficiencies. - ix.
-Provides an annual written report to each school, summarizing its performance and compliance to date and identifying areas of strength and areas needing improvement. - x.
-Articulates and enforces stated consequences for failing to meet performance expectations or compliance requirements.
+- iv.
+Solicits feedback from its schools and utilizes the results to provide clear technical guidance to schools to ensure timely compliance with applicable rules and regulations. - v.
+Conducts at least one formal on-site review to each school annually and provides schools with a report summarizing the review; additional visits as appropriate and necessary. - vi.
+Proactively communicates the purpose of any proposed on-site visit and ensures visits are used for collecting data that cannot be obtained otherwise and in accordance with the contract, while ensuring that the frequency, purposes, and methods of such visits respect school autonomy, minimize administrative burdens, and avoid operational interference. - vii.
+Evaluates each school annually on its performance and progress toward meeting the standards and targets stated in the charter agreement, including essential compliance requirements, and clearly communicates evaluation results to the school's governing board and leadership.